THIS PAGE IS FOR INFORMATION ONLY.

 Candidates must also adhere to the ESRC current residential eligibility rules.

-The Queen Mary University of London Leverhulme Doctoral Scholarships (QMUL-LDS) Programme
+The Queen Mary University of London Leverhulme Trust Doctoral Scholarships (QMUL-LTDS) Programme

 Do you have a PhD project proposal related to issues of people’s mobility and the effects of that mobility on our economic, political and social worlds?

-Please note that if you are applying for the QMUL-LDS Studentships, you will need to specifically address the following questions in your research proposal:
+Please note that if you are applying for the QMUL-LTDS Scholarships, you will need to specifically address the following questions in your research proposal:

-- Outline the research questions in reference to QMUL-LDS research framework, and theories, methods, and data relevant to the research question.
-Applicants are required to identify a thematic area that their proposed research roughly corresponds and an institutional dimension to which it speaks;
+- Outline the research questions in reference to QMUL-LTDS research framework, theories, methods, and data relevant to the research question.
+Applicants are required to identify a thematic area that their proposed research roughly corresponds to and an institutional dimension to which it speaks;

-- and indicate two potential supervisors from two different schools (disciplines).
+- Indicate two potential supervisors from two different schools (disciplines) including the Schools of Politics and International Relations (IR), Business and Management, Economics and Finance, Languages, Linguistics and Film, Geography, Psychology (SBCS), History, and Law.
 Applicants are encouraged to contact their potential supervisors in advance of making a formal application.

-- Mention in your proposal and personal statement that you are applying for funding under QMUL-LDS
+- Mention in your proposal, personal statement and online application form in the 'Funding' section that you are applying for funding under QMUL-LTDS.

 How to Apply